Stan Waterman (basketball): Coaching career

+Sanford School (1991–2021)

+Following the close of his college career, Waterman pursued a coaching career serving as an assistant coach at Wilmington University during the 1989–90 season.
+He then became an assistant coach at the Sanford School in Hockessin, Delaware while maintaining a job with Child Protective Services in Wilmington.
+Waterman was named head coach at the Sanford School in April 1991, after the resignation of Thom Shumosic.

-Before taking the helm at DSU, Waterman had an illustrious 29-year career at Sanford School in Hockessin, Delaware.
-He amassed 571 wins and guided the Warriors to 10 state championship game appearances, winning eight state titles (1992, 2002, 2010-12, 2016, 2019, and 2021).
+At the Sanford School, Waterman amassed 571 wins and guided the Warriors to 10 state championship game appearances, winning eight state titles (1992, 2002, 2010–12, 2016, 2019, and 2021).
 His 2020 team reached the state semifinals before the tournament was canceled due to the COVID-19 pandemic.
-In addition to his coaching role, he served as Dean of Students and Assistant Director of Athletics at Sanford.
-Waterman also coached a girls AAU team, the Lady Sharks, which competed nationally and featured his daughter Paris as its star point guard.
+In addition to his coaching role, he served as dean of students and assistant director of Athletics at Sanford.

 In 2016, Waterman earned the Tubby Raymond Award as Delaware Coach of the Year by the Delaware Sportswriters and Broadcasters Association after leading Sanford to its sixth state championship.

-Waterman has also been a part of the prestigious USA Basketball coaching staff.
-He was an assistant coach for the gold-medal-winning 2018 USA Men’s U17 World Cup Team and the 2017 USA Men’s U16 national team.
+Waterman was also a part of the USA Basketball coaching staff.
+He was an assistant coach for the gold medal-winning 2018 USA Men's U17 World Cup Team and the 2017 USA Men's U16 national team.
 He was also an assistant coach for the 2019 USA Nike Hoop Summit team, which defeated the World Select Team in Portland, Oregon, and was named to the coaching staff for the 2020 Nike Hoop Summit Team (which did not compete due to the COVID-19 pandemic).

-A former Division I basketball player at the University of Delaware, Waterman played under head coaches Ron Rainey and Steve Steinwedel, earning his bachelor’s degree in Sociology in 1989.
-Following the close of his college career, Waterman pursued a coaching career serving as an assistant coach at Wilmington during the 1989-90 season before becoming an assistant coach at the Sanford School, while maintaining a job with Child Protective Services in Wilmington.
-Waterman was named head coach at the Sanford School in April 1991, after the resignation of Thom Shumosic.
+Delaware State (2021–present)

-Hall of Fame coach Jay Wright (Villanova) has praised Waterman as “an outstanding leader in our game” with “elite basketball knowledge and experience,” calling him a great choice to lead the Delaware State program.
+Waterman was announced as the head coach of men's basketball at Delaware State University on June 4, 2021.
+At the time of his hiring, Hall of Fame Villanova head coach Jay Wright praised Waterman as “an outstanding leader in our game” with “elite basketball knowledge and experience,” calling him a "great choice" to lead the Delaware State program.

+The Hornets' win totals increased in each of Waterman's first four seasons as head coach.

+2023-24 season

+In the 2023-24 season, Waterman guided Delaware State to a 15-win campaign, marking a significant turnaround for the program.
+The Hornets advanced to the championship game of the Mid-Eastern Athletic Conference (MEAC) tournament, their deepest postseason run in years.
+As a result of their success, the team received an invitation to the College Basketball Invitational Tournament, a 16-team national postseason event, where they were seeded 14th.